ct-clmsn/upcxx_collectives/README.md

 Users can select which PE is the 'root' process for communication ('root' process for the tree communication does not have to be `rank 0`).

+To use the library, create a 'communicator pattern' on each PE, set the root level rank for communication when you create the 'communicator pattern', and you should be all set.

 To install, recursively copy the `./include/upcxx_collectives` into your project or your system installation path, usually this is some place like `../include/`.